Documentation

 Selecting a Vehicle

-Click a vehicle in the list to center the map on it and open its popup.
-On mobile, the list opens in a drawer via the list button at the top-left of the map.
-After selecting, the drawer closes automatically.
+Click a vehicle row to center the map on it and open its status card.
+On mobile, the vehicle list closes automatically after selection.

 Map

-The map is powered by Leaflet with Google Streets tiles.
+The map is powered by MapLibre GL with support for multiple tile layers.

 Markers

 Each vehicle appears as a circular marker with a category-specific icon (car, bus, truck, motorcycle, etc.) inside.
-A direction indicator below the marker shows the vehicle's current heading (course).
+A direction indicator shows the vehicle's current heading (course).
+Markers can optionally display a label below them — the label type (name, license plate, speed, etc.) is configured in map preferences.

 When multiple vehicles are close together, they are grouped into a cluster badge showing the count.
-Clusters break apart automatically when you zoom in past level 17.
+Clusters break apart automatically when you zoom in.

 • Vehicle name